Jump to Recipe

 - ½ medium-sized yellow onion roughly chopped

-- 1 tbsp cilantro roughly chopped
+- 1 tablespoon cilantro roughly chopped

 - 2 Thai bird’s eye chilies roughly chopped